-Timing: We will begin installing the new water main shortly, and expect the work to be completed in December.
-Final restoration will follow in the spring of 2015.
+Timing: We will begin installing the new water main shortly, and expect the work to be completed in late December.
+Final restoration will follow in late May 2015.
 Dates may change depending on weather and other factors.
 If there is any appreciable change, we will notify you.